Have you ever thought about “When an agile project fails, who gets blamed”? I thought it was a very interesting question.

 We don’t want to produce something that is going to be a failure

 You have to stop worrying about all of that and just get started.
-I think of this kind of effort like developing a fine art sculpture.
+I think of an Agile book publishing effort like developing a fine art sculpture.
 You start with a lump of clay and you just keep molding and shaping it until it becomes a work-of-art.

 If you never get started, it will remain just a lump of clay.